 Installation Guide

-About formatting and style, see Documentation Contents.
+For formatting and style, see Documentation

 The minimum hardware requirements are:

-- 64-bit Intel® Architecture processor, either Haswell or newer performance core ("big core") architecture, or Gracemont or newer efficiency core (Atom) architecture.
+- 64-bit Intel® Architecture processor, either Haswell or newer performance core

-- VMP requires that Intel® Architecture (Intel® VT-x) is enabled in UEFI/BIOS and visible to the VMXMON kernel module.
+- VMP requires that Intel® Architecture (Intel® VT-x) is enabled in UEFI/BIOS

 - 16 GB of RAM.